What Is Pirated Software, and Can You Really Get in Trouble Using It?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Pirated software not only hurts the overall industry, but it also contributes to the spread of malware through unlicensed software products and materials.
-Pirating software can land you a hefty fine and even jail time.[1]
+Pirated software hurts the overall industry and contributes to the spread of malware through unlicensed software products and materials.
+Pirating software can result in hefty fines and even jail time.
+The worst part?

 You may be using illegal software and not even know it.

-This article gets into the specifics of pirated software, including what it is, how you can spot it, and what you can do if you already are using pirated software.
+This article discusses pirated software, including what it is, how to spot it, and what you can do if you are already using it.
+We also cover safety tips, such as how to protect your devices from malicious pirated software with real-time antivirus protection.

 In this article